TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation: Background and Related Work

 Several recent variants of these methods have emerged to improve convergence and robustness.
-Greedy Randomized Kaczmarz (GRK)~\cite{bai2018greedy} biases selection toward rows with larger residuals, prioritizing directions where the estimate is most inconsistent with the data.
-Tail-Averaged Randomized Kaczmarz (TARK)~\cite{epperly2025randomizedkaczmarztailaveraging} further stabilizes performance by averaging recent iterates, smoothing fluctuations and improving guarantees in inconsistent systems arising from noise or unmodeled dynamics.
-Together, these mechanisms extend RK into regimes directly relevant to online parameter estimation in robotics.
+Greedy Randomized Kaczmarz (GRK)~\cite{bai2018greedy} biases selection toward rows with larger residuals, prioritizing directions where the estimate is most inconsistent with the data and converging at a faster exponential rate than RK for consistent linear systems.
+Tail-Averaged Randomized Kaczmarz (TARK)~\cite{epperly2025randomizedkaczmarztailaveraging} further stabilizes performance by averaging recent iterates, smoothing fluctuations and converging at a hybrid rate that balances exponential and polynomial convergence for inconsistent linear systems arising from noise or unmodeled dynamics.
+Together, these mechanisms extend RK into regimes relevant for online parameter estimation.